 Trends in the pattern of growth of agriculture since 1950's.
 Land tenure system and land reforms in India.
-Features and impact of green revolution; its achievements and failures, need for second green revolution.
+Features and impact of green revolution; its achievements and failures.
 Indian agriculture in the era of WTO; Dunkel plans, protection of plant variety, issues of subsidy under the new GATT agreement.